 which is self-explanatory your pageviews are the number of pages viewed on your site during the date range you have selected. a pageview is a good indicator of user engagement to your site.
 The less your pages are viewed by the user, the less user engagement will be with your site.

 Page/ Session the average number of pages visited for each session more pages per session means that visitors are exploring more of your site.

-average session duration is the length of time visitors tend to spend on your site. the low number means visitors don’t spend a huge amount of time on your site which means they are not finding it very interesting. this number tends to correlate tightly with the bounce rate.
+Average Session duration is the length of time visitors tend to spend on your site.
+A low number means visitors don’t spend a huge amount of time on your site which means they are not finding it very interesting.
+This number tends to correlate tightly with the bounce rate.

 Read more- What is Online Marketing?
 Importance & Types